Surjectivity of a Gluing Construction in Special Lagrangian Geometry: Classification of Local Models

 It is easy to see that $\phi_c(t)$ depends smoothly on $t$.
-We put $\psi_c(t)=\sqrt{\phi_c(t)+c_1} \sqrt{\phi_c(t)+c_2}$.
-Since $c_3\neq0$ or $c_2>0$ we get $\psi_c(t)>0$ for every $t\in\mathbb{R}$, and so we can define $\psi_c^{-1}(t)>0$ for every $t\in\mathbb{R}$.
-Define a smooth map $\Phi_c:\mathbb{R}\times S^1\times S^1\to f^{-1}(c)$ by setting
+We put $\psi_c(t)=\sq{\phi_c(t)+c_1} \sq{\phi_c(t)+c_2}$.
+Since $c_3\neq0$ or $c_2>0$ we get $\psi_c(t)>0$ for every $t\in\R$, and so we can define $\bigl(\psi_c(t)\bigr)^{-1}>0$ for every $t\in\R$.
+Define a smooth map $\Phi_c:\R\times S^1\times S^1\to F^{-1}(c)$ by setting

-and a smooth map $\Psi_c(t):F^{-1}(c)\to\mathbb{R}\times S^1\times S^1$ by setting
+and a smooth map $\Psi_c(t):F^{-1}(c)\to\R\times S^1\times S^1$ by setting

-Then $\Psi_c\circ\Phi_c$ is clearly the identity map of $\mathbb{R}\times S^1\times S^1$.
-It is also easy to see that $\Phi_c\circ\Psi_c$ is the identity map of $F^{-1}(c)$, and so $F^{-1}(c)$ is a submanifold of $\mathbb{C}^3$ diffeomorphic to $\mathbb{R}\times S^1\times S^1$.
-It is also easy to see that $\Phi_c\circ\Psi_c$ is asymptotic to $C\cup-C$ with multiplicity $1$ at infinity. \end{proof}
+Then $\Psi_c\circ\Phi_c$ is clearly the identity map of $\R\times S^1\times S^1$.
+It is also easy to see that $\Phi_c\circ\Psi_c$ is the identity map of $F^{-1}(c)$, and so $F^{-1}(c)$ is a submanifold of $\C^3$ diffeomorphic to $\R\times S^1\times S^1$.
+It is also easy to see that $F^{-1}(c)$ is asymptotic to $C\cup-C$ with multiplicity $1$ at infinity. \end{proof}

 \begin{proof}[Proof of Proposition~$\ref{c in Y}$] We give a proof by contradiction, and so suppose $c\notin Y$.
-By Lemma~\ref{RS^1S^1}, then, $F^{-1}(c)$ will be a connected submanifold of $\mathbb{R}^6$.
-By a constancy theorem of Allard~\cite[Theorem~4.6(3)]{Allard} or Simon~\cite[Theorem~41.1]{Simon3}, therefore, $\Theta_W$ will be constant on $F^{-1}(c)$.
+By Lemma~\ref{RS^1S^1}, then, $F^{-1}(c)$ will be a connected submanifold of $\R^6$.
+By a constancy theorem of Allard~\cite[Theorem~4.6(3)]{Allard} or Simon~\cite[Theorem~41.1]{Simon3}, therefore, the multiplicity function $\Theta_W$ will be constant on $F^{-1}(c)$ (we recall that $\Th_W$ is characterized by the condition $\Th_W\cH^3=\|W\|$ where $\cH^3$ denotes the $3$-dimensional Hausdorff measure on $\R^6$).
 On the other hand we have $\Theta_W=1$ near infinity on $\spt\|W\|$ and so we shall have $\Theta_W=1$ on $F^{-1}(c)$, which implies $\|W\|=|F^{-1}(c)|$.
 By Lemma~\ref{RS^1S^1}, however, $F^{-1}(c)$ is asymptotic at infinity to $C\cup-C$ with multiplicity $1$, which contradicts that $W$ is asymptotic at infinity to $C$ with multiplicity $1$.
 This completes the proof. \end{proof}